Have you ever made a New Year’s resolution? Or maybe two? Or twelve?

 But creating change in our lives is one of the most difficult things we attempt as human beings, especially in the area of money.
 Whether it is practical change, such as paying off debt, or internal change, like altering our thought patterns, it’s hardly ever as simple as adding a new behavior to our daily routine.

-What I’ve discovered is that unless I connect the change to my higher truth or values–and make it a singular priority–my change does not last.
+What I’ve discovered is that unless I connect the change to my self identity or values–and make it a singular priority–my change does not last.

-I knew that getting up to speed on Kinesis was going to take extra energy at first—energy that I might normally need to clean my place, grocery shop, whatever.
+I knew that getting up to speed AGAIN was going to take extra energy at first—energy that I might normally need to clean my place, grocery shop, whatever.
 So I decided that for six weeks, I was going to be okay spending more on takeout, letting dishes pile up a little bit more and vacuuming a little bit less.
+And by the way, I’ll also be sucking at the actual exercise because I am essentially starting over.

-I’m calling this “sucking in service to my higher truth” because getting into this new exercise routine is part of a bigger vision for me–so I am willing to “suck” at other areas of my life to achieve that and to create change that will support this value.
+I’m calling this “sucking in service to my self-identity” because getting into this new exercise routine is part of a bigger vision for me–so I am willing to “suck” at other areas of my life to achieve that and to create change that will support this value.

-I want to get back to my higher truth with this change.
+I want to get back to my self-identity of “a regular exerciser” with this change.
 If that means I have to let some other areas of my life suck in the short term, I am okay with that.
 As long as I am being clear behind the “why” of sucking, and it’s helping me get in alignment with my values and long-term vision, then short-term failure in other areas is acceptable.

-Right now, my higher truth to create change is about bringing my everyday, real-life fitness into alignment with my vision and values.
+Right now, my desire is about bringing my everyday, real-life fitness into alignment with my vision and values.
 For you, it may be aligning your everyday reality of money and your values.
 You might be looking to pay off debt, start saving for a specific goal, or get clarity around your spending.

 Whatever new initiative or project you may be taking on to create change, remind yourself of these 5 things:

-- This is Temporary, Not A Trend.
-The reason it’s okay for me to eat my body-weight in Cheeze-Its (well, maybe not that much), forget to load my dishwasher or overspend on takeout while I get the hang of this regular Kinesis thing is that I know it’s temporary.
+This is Temporary, Not A Trend.
+The reason it’s okay for me to forget to load my dishwasher or overspend on takeout while I get the hang of this regular exercise thing is that I know it’s temporary.
 I have an end date in mind to assess my energy, my spending and my overall health in about 3 more weeks.
 And I know what to do to get back on track.
 If I wasn’t aware of those changes, that might be cause for greater concern.

 The same is true with your money.
 If you need to dedicate a little extra money to paying down debt, you might have to say no to a coffee date with a friend — but you can understand that the choice is temporary, and someday you can drink coffee with abandon.